Bob Summerhays

-Robert William Summerhays (March 19, 1927 – May 4, 2017) was a National Football League American football linebacker and fullback for the Green Bay Packers.
-Summerhays played collegiate ball for Army and the University of Utah before being drafted by Green Bay Packers in the 4th round of the 1949 NFL Draft.
+Robert William Summerhays (March 19, 1927 – May 4, 2017) was an American professional football linebacker and fullback for the Green Bay Packers in the National Football League (NFL).
+Summerhays played collegiate ball for Army and the University of Utah before being drafted by Green Bay Packers in the 4th round of the 1949 NFL draft.
 He played professionally in the NFL for three seasons and retired in 1951.